luc-ribeiro/form-tailwind-next/README.md

 ## 🎨 Layout

-- Você pode verificar o layout [aqui](https://www.figma.com/file/MU3H8HfTxX32ukt8ANpan7/Ignite-Tailwind?type=design&node-id=0%3A1&mode=design&t=8MDN59hWLgltXxOj-1).
-Você precisará de uma conta no [Figma](https://figma.com) para acessar.
+- You can check the layout [here](https://www.figma.com/file/MU3H8HfTxX32ukt8ANpan7/Ignite-Tailwind?type=design&node-id=0%3A1&mode=design&t=8MDN59hWLgltXxOj-1).
+You will need a [Figma](https://figma.com) account to access it.

-## 🚀 Tecnologias
+## 🚀 Technologies

-- Next
+- Next.js
 - TailwindCSS
 - Radix UI